-What should you do if you are driving your Ford vehicle and see the display of a car on a wavy road with the words “Service AdvanceTrac” on your dash display?
+What should you do if you are driving your Ford vehicle and see a symbol of a car on a wavy road with the words “Service AdvanceTrac” on your dash display?

-Our guide will show you the meaning and illustrate some of the top causes.
-We also review a couple of AdvanceTrac warning light fixes and discuss if you should drive your vehicle at all during this time.
+This guide will show you the meaning and illustrate some of the top causes.
+I also review a couple of AdvanceTrac warning light fixes and discuss if you should drive your vehicle at all during this time.

 What is the Service AdvanceTrac Warning Light?

 The Service AdvanceTrac warning light indicates that there is an issue with the AdvanceTrac system.
 AdvanceTrac is only found in the Ford lineup of vehicles.
 It’s the company’s name for the electronic stability control system.

 This stability control system relies on steering inputs, wheel speed sensors, and other technology to determine the car’s path versus the intentions of the driver.
 If needed, it can provide gentle correction that helps to avoid sliding and skidding, ensuring control over the vehicle is maintained.

 As an example, if you are driving with the steering wheel to the left, but the car keeps moving in a straight line, the AdvanceTrac system can gently apply the brakes and reduce torque to correct the path.
 It’s a beneficial component when driving on slippery roads and during bad weather.

 The most common cause of a Service AdvanceTrac warning light is a faulty wheel speed sensor or mismatched wheels.
 It could also be a problem with the steering angle sensor, clock spring or the engine control system.

 Here is a more detailed list of the most common causes of a Service AdvanceTrac warning light:

 The wheel speed sensor is placed on each wheel hub.
 These sensors are meant to monitor the speed of each wheel, ensuring that each tire is spinning at the rate it should.
 The information is sent to the ECU, where the data is used to determine what adjustments need to be made.